splashinn/parcel-drafter/README.md

 5. Copy a group ID from Portal/ArcGIS Online and replace the default group ID in the application’s default.js file.
 You can now run the application on your web server or configure the application further.

 > **Note:** If your application edits features in a feature service, contains secure services or web maps that aren't shared publicly, or generate requests that exceed 200 characters, you may need to set up and use a proxy page.
 Common situations where you may exceed the URL length are using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
 For details on installing and configuring a proxy page see [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).
 If you do not have an Internet connection, you will need to access and deploy the ArcGIS API for JavaScript documentation from [developers.arcgis.com](https://developers.arcgis.com/).

+### Browser Compatibility
+* The application is optimized for display on desktops and tablet devices using the following browsers:
+Microsoft Internet Explorer 10, 11
+Mozilla Firefox
+Google Chrome
+Apple Safari
+Microsoft Edge

 ## Resources